 Command Presence is a law enforcement training and consulting company headquartered in Brunswick, GA.
-Our team is comprised of current and former law enforcement officers, who have collectively trained more than 40,000 state, local, and Federal law enforcement officers.
+Our team is comprised of current and former law enforcement officers, who have collectively trained more than 40,000 state, local, and Federal law enforcement professionals from across the United Sates.
 We’ve been able to assemble some of the finest law enforcement trainers in the country (including the 2012 and 2017 ILEETA Trainers of the Year) to develop and present highly interactive courses, with an emphasis on practical tools that can increase officer safety, while simultaneously improving public safety.

 Our programs are designed to benefit anyone in the law enforcement profession, from the patrol officer to investigators, members of specialized units, command staff, correctional officers, as well as policy decision makers.
 Our unique blend of guided discussions, video analysis, and learning activities (no death by PowerPoint) help ensure the training easily transfers from the classroom to the “real world”, going beyond theory and providing officers with performance based tools to enhance their safety.

-Command Presence was founded in 2013 by Phil Carlson, who had a vision to provide the very best law enforcement training in the country and bridge the gaps that so often exist in law enforcement training programs.
-He was joined in 2015 by John Bostain and Richard Judy, who are recognized nationally for their expertise in law enforcement and corrections training.
+Command Presence was founded in 2014 with a vision to provide the very best, evidence-based training in the country.
+Command Presence is committed to helping agencies identify training needs and bridge training gaps to transform good officers into great ones.
+Command Presence is owned by John Bostain, Richard Judy, and Dennis Valone who are recognized nationally for their expertise in law enforcement and corrections training.
 Today, Command Presence is actively increasing their training offerings to meet the growing needs of law enforcement officers everywhere.
 Isn’t it time you attended or hosted a Command Presence training seminar?

 John Bostain is the President of Command Presence, LLC.
 John has committed the last 23 years to law enforcement, 20 of which have been as a law enforcement trainer.
 He has presented nationally and internationally on contemporary law enforcement topics such as dynamics of officer/citizen encounters, use of force, human performance factors, and instructor development.
 He’s certified as a Force Analyst by the Force Science Institute (FSI) and holds a B.S.Ed in Adult Education from Valdosta State University.